 Our graduates have a strong tradition of engaging with and assisting current students.
 As advisors, they help guide students through their MIT Sloan experience and counsel them on future plans.
 As guest speakers, alumni enliven campus discussions and conferences, sharing real-world experiences and their expertise.
 As an integral part of the annual trips and treks, alumni arrange for industry tours and host receptions for visiting students.

-The MIT Sloan’s MFin is a one-year program, but the connections students build last the rest of their lives.
+The connections students build often last the rest of their lives.
 MIT Sloan graduates leave equipped with myriad professional skills and personal growth experiences that prepare them to take on any challenge in the world of finance.
-In addition, they are automatically connected to a network of more than 25,000 MIT Sloan alumni and 100,000 MIT alumni — successful leaders and innovators in wide-ranging industries and fields worldwide.
-In more than 75 MIT Alumni Association Clubs around the world, fellow alumni foster close connections to oneother and to MIT Sloan.
+In addition, they are automatically connected to a network of more than 23,500 MIT Sloan alumni and over 128,000 MIT alumni—successful leaders and innovators in wide-ranging industries and fields worldwide.
+In more than 75 MIT Alumni Association Clubs (in over 40 countries) around the world, fellow alumni foster close connections to one another and to MIT Sloan.

-The MIT Sloan Alumni Office provides one-on-one consultations and coaching to help you gain perspective on your career path, focus on areas of strength or concern, and get the advice you need to recalibrate, redirect, or recommit your professional energies.
+The MIT Sloan Career Development Office provides one-on-one alumni consultations and coaching to help you gain perspective on your career path, focus on areas of strength or concern, and get the advice you need to recalibrate, redirect, or recommit your professional energies.
 Either in person, on campus, or by telephone, these strictly confidential sessions are free of charge.

 Online Alumni Resources